shindavid/AlphaZeroArcade/README.md

 Here `my-first-run` is a run _tag_.
 All files produced by the run will then be placed in the directory

 ```
-$A0A_ALPHAZERO_DIR/tictactoe/my-first-run/
+$A0A_OUTPUT_DIR/tictactoe/my-first-run/
 ```

-where `$A0A_ALPHAZERO_DIR` is an environment variable configured during env setup.
+where `$A0A_OUTPUT_DIR` is an environment variable configured during env setup.

-If you have multiple GPU's on your machine, this command will dedicate separate GPU's to your loop controller and to your self-play server.
-Otherwise, the two servers will share the same GPU, with the self-play paused during the train steps.
-This shared-GPU setup is slower.
+This command will use cuda device 0 by default for the loop-controller.
+For the self-play server, it will use cuda device 1 if you have multiple GPU's, and cuda device 0 otherwise.
+In this latter case, the controller will pause the self-play games during train steps.

 ### Measuring Progress

 You can manually play against an MCTS agent powered by a net produced by the AlphaZero loop.
-For the above tictactoe example, this can be done by something like:
+For the above tictactoe example, you can do this with a command like:

 ```
-./target/Release/bin/tictactoe --player "--type=TUI" --player "--type=MCTS-C -m $A0A_ALPHAZERO_DIR/tictactoe/my-first-run/models/gen-10.ptj"
+./target/Release/bin/tictactoe --player "--type=TUI" --player "--type=MCTS-C -m $A0A_OUTPUT_DIR/tictactoe/my-first-run/models/gen-10.ptj"
 ```

-For something more systematic, you want to run the MCTS agents against a family of reference agents.
-For this, you can run:
+For something more systematic, you want to run a ratings server:

 ```
-./py/alphazero/compute_ratings.py -D -g tictactoe -t my-first-run
+./py/alphazero/scripts/run_ratings_server.py
 ```

-This launches a process that continuously run matches between the produced family of MCTS agents against a family of reference agents, storing match results and estimated ratings into an sqlite3 database.
-This process too uses a GPU, so if you don't have a free GPU on your machine, it is recommended to run it while the main loop is not running, or to run it on a separate machine (your `${alphazero_dir}` should then be on a network-mounted filesystem).

-TODO: run `compute_ratings.py` as a client of the train server, sending results over TCP, with the train server writing to a database, so that the filesystem/database dependence is localized to the train server.

-To then visualize the data, you can run:
+This will use cuda device 0 by default.
+If this will clash with a currently running server, you may have issues.
+If you only have a single GPU, you will need to manually share it, by running `run_loop_controller.py` and then switching back and forth between running `run_ratings_server.py` and `run_self_play_server.py` as desired.

+TODO: provide something out-of-the-box that will let all 3 servers run and reasonably share resources on a single single-GPU machine.

+Once enough ratings games have been run, you can visualize ratings progress via:

 ```
 ./py/alphazero/viz_ratings.py -g tictactoe -t my-first-run